datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 The Challenge
 ^^^^^^^^^^^^^

-The data science institute XYZ consists of dozens of people: Principle investigators, PhD students, general research staff, system administration, and IT support.
-It does research on important global issues, and prides itself with ground-breaking insights obtained from elaborate and complex computations run on a large scientific computing cluster.
+The data science institute XYZ consists of dozens of people: Principal investigators, PhD students, general research staff, system administration, and IT support.
+It does research on important global issues, and prides itself on ground-breaking insights obtained from elaborate and complex computations run on a large scientific computing cluster.
 The datasets used in the institute are big both in size and number of files, and expensive to collect.